dockwall/rEmployee/README.md

-# rEmployee - simple app for TS learning
+# rEmployee

-✨ Built with Parcel
+## A simple TypeScript application that shows a random Employee and their company on map (using Google Maps API)

+✨ Built with Parcel.
 Try it:

 ```
 npx parcel index.html